kevinfossez/kevinfossez.github.io/page_Berggren.md

 - _Many-body open quantum systems: From atomic nuclei to quantum dots_ at the ECT\*, Trento, Italy, 2007; Talk on _40 years of the Berggren representation_ by T. Vertse [slides](https://kevinfossez.github.io/downloads/presentation_Vertse_Berggren_40years.pdf).

+## Retrospectively funny T. Berggren quote

+- T. Berggren
+  _Resonance State Expansions in Nuclear Physics_
+  _Resonances, The Unifying Route Towards the Formulation of Dynamical Processes.
+Foundations and Applications in Nuclear, Atomic, and Molecular Physics_.
+Proceedings of a Symposium held at Lertorpet, Värmland, Sweden, 1987.
+Edited by E. Brändas and N. Elander.
+Lecture Notes in Physics **325**.
+Berlin, Springer-Verlag, 1989, p.105 [article](https://doi.org/10.1007/3-540-50994-1_37)
+>
+> The Next Generation: What More Can We Do?

+> The question in the title of this chapter is a suitable point for finishing this brief and incomplete review of resonance state expansions based on completeness.
+The situation is, I think, that we have a lot more to do in this field.
+My own activity here is, at present, very low.
+If there is still some interest in deep hole states in nuclei when I get time for them (they are highly excited, unbound, and decay via a kind of Auger process), then I would like to play with them for a while.
+Many intricate problems remain to be solved.
+There is an abundance of possible applications of resonance state expansions.
+The younger generation of physicists can just pick up a problem which appeals to their taste and work happily ever after.

 [back](./)